fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 # Joe, I am a string object!
 # => nil
 ```
 In our above example, we demonstrate on `line 1` that blocks cannot be assigned to local variables - Ruby will interpret the 'block' as an attempt to create a hash object, and thus raise a `SyntaxError`.
-However, on `line 4-6`, we define a `call_proc` method with an `str` parameter and a `&block` parameter.
+On `line 4-6`, we define a `call_proc` method with an `str` parameter and a `&block` parameter.

 On `line 8`, we call the `call_proc` method, passing in a string object `"Joe"` as an argument.
 We also pass a block as an argument to the `call_proc` method, defining the block with a block parameter `str`.
 Within the method definition, the `&block` syntax allows us to pass a block to the method, and convert that method to a simple `Proc` object as we pass the block to the `call_proc` method.

 As a side note, in order for this to work, the `&` syntax must be applied to the __last__ parameter in the method (only a single block can be passed to the method in this fashion).

 As we convert the block to a `Proc` object, the `Proc` object is assigned to the method local variable `block`.
-The `block.call(str)` syntax then is a call to `Proc#call`, which executes the newly converted `Proc` object, outputting `"Joe, I am a string object!"` and returning `nil`.
+The `block.call(str)` syntax is a `Proc#call` instance method invocation, which executes the block contained by the newly converted `Proc` object, outputting `"Joe, I am a string object!"` and returning `nil`.

 Unlike blocks, `Proc` objects can be assigned to local variables and executed numerous times across different methods.
-In order to execute a `Proc` object, we don't use the `yield` keyword like we do with blocks; instead, we use the `Proc#call` method.
+In order to execute the block within a `Proc` object, we don't use the `yield` keyword like we do with blocks; instead, we use the `Proc#call` method.
 ```ruby
 def some_method(a_proc, str)
   a_proc.call(str)